daecepi/JobsityChallengesThirdSchool/ChallengesWeek8/Challenge1/frontend/README.md

 5. star rating component

 ## TO DO
-[X] move to Webpack in new version
+- [ X ] move to Webpack in new version
-[ ] salting information (adding security to password) [X] Creating a THEME with the colors to use all over the application (to normalize experience) [X] Create the registration page (implement and finish the component) [X] Add routing
+- [ ] salting information (adding security to password)
+- [ X ] Creating a THEME with the colors to use all over the application (to normalize experience)
+- [ X ] Create the registration page (implement and finish the component)
+- [ X ] Add routing
-[X] improve the security
+- [ X ] improve the security
-[X] Stilying for familiarity
+- [ X ] Stilying for familiarity
-[X] reusabaility of basic components (external star-rating component and datepicker from react components are being used) [X] improve dropdown styling even more
+- [ X ] reusabaility of basic components (external star-rating component and datepicker from react components are being used)
+- [ X ] improve dropdown styling even more
-[ ] finish my own rating star component
+- [ ] finish my own rating star component
-[ ] changing tippy
+- [ ] changing tippy
-[X] put link to return to login in register
+- [ X ] put link to return to login in register
-[ ] consult with the mentor the best way to validate token expiration in production (and check if my approach is valid) [ ] update Parent component with props already setup
+- [ ] consult with the mentor the best way to validate token expiration in production (and check if my approach is valid)
+- [ ] update Parent component with props already setup
-[ ] change switch for if with indexof in routes for parent component [ ] Change descriptions to look short when they are too long [ ] put default image in src folder for books that doesn't have cover [ ] Use this package to improve notificationsa all over the app: https://www.npmjs.com/package/react-notification-alert
+- [ ] change switch for if with indexof in routes for parent component
+- [ ] Change descriptions to look short when they are too long
+- [ ] put default image in src folder for books that doesn't have cover
+- [ ] Use this package to improve notificationsa all over the app: https://www.npmjs.com/package/react-notification-alert

 ===========
 FONTS USED